-We hold regular Bible studies via Zoom on Wednesday evenings from 8.00 - 9.00pm.
-Click here if you would like to join our Zoom Bible studies.
+During lockdown we held regular Bible studies via Zoom.
 See below for details and recordings of our studies held between February and April 2021 on prayer and 'What really happened at the Fall in the Garden?'

 Click here for recordings of our studies from April - July 2020 and here to go to details of our studies on 'The foundational principles of church' and Romans 14, which were held from October 2020 - January 2021.